 He advanced up the officer ranks of the Navy, eventually attaining flag rank in 1927.
 During the years before World War I, Upham's sea duty embraced tours in Oregon (Battleship No. 3), New Jersey (Battleship No. 16), and South Dakota (Armored Cruiser No. 9) ; he also commanded Olympia and the yacht Scorpion.
 He served tours of duty ashore at Newport, R.I., at the Naval War College and in Washington at the Bureau of Ordnance.
 His overseas shore duty began in the summer of 1911 when he took up the duties of Assistant Naval Attache at Tokyo and Peking, shortly before the outbreak of the Chinese Revolution in October of that year.

-During World War I, Upham commanded Columbia (Cruiser No. 12) and Pueblo (Armored Cruiser No. 7) and won the Navy Cross for leading the latter during the "difficult, exacting, and hazardous" convoy escort missions across the Atlantic.
+During World War I, Upham commanded Columbia (Cruiser No. 12) and Pueblo (Armored Cruiser No. 7) and received the Navy Cross for commanding the latter during the "difficult, exacting, and hazardous" convoy escort missions across the Atlantic.

 Given the temporary rank of admiral on 18 August 1933, Upham returned to the Far East as Commander in Chief, Asiatic Fleet, and broke his flag in cruiser Augusta (CA-31) commanded by Capt. (later Fleet Admiral) Chester W. Nimitz.
 Relieved by Admiral Orin G. Murfin in October 1935, Upham returned to the United States to serve as chairman of the General Board from 20 December 1935 to 30 September 1936.
 Placed on the retired list on 1 October 1936, Rear Admiral Upham died in San Francisco, Calif., on 15 September 1939.

-Upham conducted her shakedown training in Guan-tanamo Bay, Cuba, from 8 August to 10 September; during the cruise, the war in the Pacific came to an end with Japan's capitulation in mid-August.
-Thus, too late to participate in combat, the fast transport exercised with an operational training unit in Chesapeake Bay until 5 October.
+Upham conducted her shakedown training in Guan-tanamo Bay, Cuba, from 8 August to 10 September 1945; during the cruise, the war in the Pacific came to an end with Japan's capitulation in mid-August.
+Thus, too late to participate in combat, the high speed transport exercised with an operational training unit in Chesapeake Bay until 5 October.
 She then served a brief tour of training duty out of Miami, Fla., from 8 to 22 October.

-Sold to the government of Colombia in January 1962, the erstwhile fast transport was converted for service as a floating power station and, while not carried on the Colombian Navy list, presumably served in that capacity into the 1970's.
+Sold to the government of Colombia in January 1962, the erstwhile high speed transport was converted for service as a floating power station and, while not carried on the Colombian Navy list, presumably served in that capacity into the 1970's.